 There are different descriptions of the pain.
 Some say it is like a constant shock with a Taser.
 Others say it’s like being stabbed repeatedly with the sharpest knife in the kitchen.
 Tonya Prince’s daughter compares it to a blood pressure cuff that’s too tight all over her body.
 Sickle cell, a genetic blood disorder, is a debilitating disease.

-The Gulf Coast Regional Blood Center partnered with the Sickle Cell Association of Houston to host a blood drive Sept.
-15 in recognition of Sickle Cell Disease Awareness Month.
+In 2018, Gulf Coast Regional Blood Center partnered with the Sickle Cell Association of Houston to host a blood drive in recognition of Sickle Cell Disease Awareness Month.

 Blood transfusion is one treatment used to combat complications from sickle cell disease, a form of anemia most likely to affect people of African descent.
 Prince and her now 27-year-old daughter, Quannecia McCruse, founded the Sickle Cell Association of Houston years ago to educate and provide resources to the community.